wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 Before a job can be started, however, it must run through a few steps:
 1. A job must be submitted via the user API.
 2. The resource manager retrieves the job ID (application ID)
-3. The job client checks output specification, computes splits (which can also be changed to be computed over the cluster, useful for a job with many splits), and then copy job resources over to the HDFS.
+3. The job client checks output specification, computes input splits (these are meta data of individual input blocks, which can be computed over the cluster, see the last paragraph of [Splitting and Assigning Tasks](./top_level_overview.markdown#Point-1-&-2:-Splitting-and-Assigning-Tasks)).
+  Finally, the client copies job resources over to the Hadoop Distributed File System (HDFS).
+These resources include the job `JAR`, configuration parameters, and the input split information.

 #### Point 1 & 2: Splitting and Assigning Tasks

-HDFS (Hadoop Distributed File System) breaks down large files into configurable sized blocks, defaulting to 64 MB.
+HDFS splits large files into blocks of a configurable size, defaulting to `64 MB`.
 It then stores copies of these blocks across nodes in the cluster.

-Using YARN (YARN Applied Resource Negotiator), The resource manager acts as the cluster resource manager (no way), as well as the job scheduling facility.
+Using YARN (YARN Applied Resource Negotiator), The resource manager acts as the cluster resource manager, as well as the job scheduling facility.
 The resource manager creates an Application Master daemon (AMD) to monitor the life cycle of the job.
 One of the initial things that the AMD does is distinguish which HDFS blocks are needed for processing.
 The AMD requests data from the `NameNode` on where the relevant replicated blocks of data are stored.
 With this information, the AMD then requests the resource manager to have map tasks process the specified blocks on the same nodes where the data is stored.
-This data locality helps to avoid potentially painful network bottlenecks.
+This data locality helps to network bottlenecks.

 The number of map tasks correspond to the number of created blocks, while the number of reducers are configurable via the `mapreduce.jobs.reduces` property.
 Thus for each input split, a map task is spawned.
-The number of maps is typically driven by the number of HDFS blocks in the input file.
 This block size is configurable, and therefore allows for a workaround when wishing to adjust the number of map tasks.

 There does exists a `mapred.map.tasks` parameter, however this is simply a hint to the `InputFormat` (which describes the input-specification for a Map-Reduce job), regarding the number of map tasks.

-Thus, e.g., if you expect 10TiB of input data and have 128MiB DFS blocks, you'll end up with 81920 maps, unless your `mapred.map.tasks` is even larger.
+Thus, e.g., if you expect 10TiB of input data and have 128MiB HDFS blocks, you'll end up with 81920 maps, unless your `mapred.map.tasks` is even larger.
 Ultimately the `InputFormat` determines the number of maps.

 ```